Common Grass Diseases

 - Water only early in the morning will allow the grass blades to dry during the day.
 Watering in the evening or at night encourages disease because of excess moisture

 - Follow good mowing practices by keeping your mower blades sharp and mowing your lawn to the correct height.
 If your lawn has diseased patches, be sure to disinfect the underside of your mower after each use so you do not spread to non affected areas.

 - If possible, thin out trees and shrubs to allow better air circulation.

 Maintaining good mowing and watering practices, proper fertilization, and aerating and seeding can help to prevent serious problems.
 Although a change in your lawn care maintenance may be sufficient in eliminating or preventing a lawn disease, in some cases a fungicide will need to be carefully applied to help control the disease and to prevent it from spreading.

-Below are the most common lawn diseases that we see affecting lawns in our area:
+The most common lawn diseases affecting lawns in our area are:

 A common disease in Maryland and Virginia is dollar spot.
 Dollar spot can occur in late spring through fall, although most damage occurs during June and July.
 Dollar spot is more prevalent in under-fertilized turf and in compacted soil with a thicker thatch layer.
 Typically, it looks like an hourglass-shaped lesion with a dark border surrounding a whitened center, producing many 2-6 inch spots.